Praynat/CsharpMiniProjects/README.md

-# CsharpMiniProjects
 # Mega Project Center for Tools and Games

 This project is a hub that brings together multiple C# applications in a single WPF interface.
-It includes **six distinct apps** categorized into tools and games, providing a comprehensive desktop experience.
+It includes **seven distinct apps** categorized into tools and games, providing a comprehensive desktop experience.
 The project also leverages AI-driven features for both code and image generation, utilizing ChatGPT for various elements of the development process.

 ## Features

-- **Unified Interface**: The hub provides a clean and intuitive interface for accessing all six applications.
+- **Unified Interface**: The hub provides a clean and intuitive interface for accessing all seven applications.
 - **Categories**: Applications are divided into two main sections:
   - **Tools**: Productivity and utility apps.
   - **Games**: Interactive and fun game projects with unique mechanics.